Frequently Asked Questions

 Completely customizable fundraising pages are hosted on our website.
 You can upload pictures, descriptions of your fundraiser, see who donated to your fundraiser, post comments and updates, set up a personalized URL to link to your blog or Social Networking web site.
-To create your customizable online fundraising page, visit our "Personal Fundraising" page here, and you will be guided through the process.
+To create your customizable online fundraising page, visit our "Community Fundraising" page here, and you will be guided through the process.

 About Smile Train